UEFA Regions' Cup preliminary round latest | UEFA Regions' Cup

 Intermediate round draw

-Group 4: Republic of Ireland, Switzerland, Northern Ireland, Preliminary round Group B winners
+Group 4 (21–27 October): Republic of Ireland, Switzerland (hosts), Northern Ireland, Preliminary round Group B winners

 *National amateur team; all other associations represented by regional amateur teams to be determined.